AniModi/React_guessTheWord/README.md

 # Guess the Word!

-Are you ready to test your knowledge and see how well you can identify different countries, movies, animals, and space objects?
-If so, then **Guess the Word** is the game for you!
+Are you ready to put your knowledge to the test and see how well you can identify different countries, movies, animals, and space objects?
+Look no further, because **Guess the Word** is here to challenge you!

 Built with HTML, CSS, and React, this website will provide you with a one-line description and it's up to you to correctly guess the word.
 With multiple themes to choose from, you can switch up the categories and keep the guessing fun going for hours.